Queue Controversy 2024 : Comment Oasis a réuni la Grande-Bretagne dans la frustration

-Oasis Noel and Liam WF v2
+Oasis Noel et Liam WF v2

 Image attribution: Will Fresch, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons